Jameshunter1/ToDoList/README.md

 # Features

-- Adding an task
+- Adding an item
-- Crossing out a completed task
+- Removing an item
-- Renders the current date
+- Rendering the current date

 # Technologies Used

 - JavaScript
 - HTML
 - CSS
+- EJS

+Future Plans
+I plan to continue expanding and improving upon this project as I continue to learn and grow as a developer.
+Some potential ideas for future updates include:

+- Deploy app with a database using Heroku
+- Adding more interactive elements, such as a slideshow or image carousel
+- Implementing responsive design to make the application more mobile-friendly
+- Incorporating additional JavaScript libraries or frameworks, such as React or Vue.js

 ![todollist](https://user-images.githubusercontent.com/90528783/199352367-f467ae76-be10-4ab2-986a-af7e961eb050.PNG)